baccuslab/pyret/docs/quickstart.rst

     :alt: Predicted vs true firing rates for one RGC

 One can also fit sigmoidal nonlinearities, or a nonlinearity using a Gaussian process (which has some nice advantages, and returns errorbars automatically).
-These are shown below.
+More information about these can be found in the full documentation.

 We can now compare how well the full LN model captures the cell's response characteristics.